 Generally, experts recommend setting the opening bid between one-third and half of the item’s or service’s fair market value (the original price).
 You can set bid increments to 10-15% of the original cost to prevent bidding wars over pennies.

 Before auction day, think about who you can ask to staff the event.
 If your budget allows, you may hire professionals, like an auctioneer or caterer.
-You may also opt for volunteers to help reduce costs.
+You may also opt to have volunteers to reduce costs.

 Ask people to help with marketing, checkout, item procurement, event check-in, and venue setup.
 Enlisting help with each of these essential auction-planning components will ensure you earn funds with every item sold.